antonius117/BAI/README.md

 # How to download
 - Go to the release tab and download the .7z file
 - Click on Clone or Download, then Download ZIP

+HoD 3.03 players download the compatibility patch from the Miscellaneous folder!